Arpo87/https-github.com-vanishing-point-studio-gp-resource/README.md

 }
 ```

-Add HTTP headers with the token you get back
+Add HTTP headers with the token you get back, e.g.

 ```
 {